Read famous poems filled with timeless messages that encourage, inspire, and make us think.

 Be encouraged and inspired by our collection of famous poems.
 What makes a poem famous?
-Is it the poet's fame?
-We feel a famous poem is one that has stood the test of time.
-They are truly classic verses that inspire and encourage us.
-Famous poems are ones that are shared and that inspire us.
+Sometimes it is the poet’s name, but often it is the message that stays with us.
+We believe a famous poem is one that has stood the test of time, shared from one generation to the next because it speaks to the heart.
+These classic verses can help us reflect, smile, and find hope.

-Our collection of famous poems also provides a link to more poems and a brief biography of the poet.
-We hope you find them inspiring and encouraging.
-You may also be inspired by a short biography and more poems by these
+Our collection of famous poems also includes a link to more poems and a brief biography of each poet.
+We hope you enjoy reading them and come away encouraged.
+You may also enjoy learning more about these writers on our Famous Poets page.

 When he has more than he can eat